Venues of the 1988 Winter Olympics: Before the Olympics

 The Saddledome was under construction in 1981 when Calgary was awarded the 1988 Games.
 At its 1983 completion, the first sporting event held was on 15 October against the Edmonton Oilers.
 The 1985 NHL All-Star Game took place at the Saddledome.
-The Flames lost the 1986 Stanley Cup Finals to the Montreal Canadiens in five games of which three were played at the Saddledome while two were played at the Montreal Forum, a 1976 Summer Olympic venue.
+The Flames lost the 1986 Stanley Cup Final to the Montreal Canadiens in five games of which three were played at the Saddledome while two were played at the Montreal Forum, a 1976 Summer Olympic venue.

 Canmore's construction ran from 1983 to 1986.
 Canada Olympic Park was constructed between 1984 and 1986.
 The Olympic Oval's construction was modeled on the Olympic Oval used for the 1932 and 1980 Winter Olympics in Lake Placid, New York in the United States.
 There would be one exception with this being domed, a first for speed skating provided Olympic organizers received approval from the International Skating Union (ISU).
 The ISU approved this and construction of the first indoor long-track speed skating venue ran from 1985 to 1987.
 Father David Bauer Arena was constructed between 1985 and 1987.
 Naskiska was constructed between 1983 and 1987.
 Max Bell Arena had its facilities renovated for the 1988 Winter Olympics though no stated timeframe was given in the official Olympic report.

 Prior to being selected by the Canadian Olympic Committee as Canada's official bid, CODA sought to put the bobsled track in Spray Valley Provincial Park, however when consulted former Canadian gold medalist Vic Emery noted the spot was too steep.
 The conversation took place during a September 1979 site investigation by COC while at the mountain, and Frank King CODA's chairman quickly selected a gentler hill next to the original location.